Police Obtain Warrants To Find Out Which Google Users Were Present At Crime Scenes

-In Raleigh, South Carolina, police are using a controversial tactic for finding suspects, WRAL reported.
+In Raleigh, North Carolina, police are using a controversial tactic for finding suspects, WRAL reported.
 Four times so far, police have secured search warrants that require Google to release vast amounts of data on its users, so the police can identify suspects.

 Last month, detectives took out search warrants on March 7 and March 8, each for a different crime.
 One for the murder of Adrian Pugh in 2015, and another for the murder of Nwabu Efobi in 2016.